What is a Transformer Converter?

 If you want to save money and get out standing starting power.
 By shopping around for a used transformer you can have a converter that starts your drill press, air compressor, hydraulic press, dust collector, or any other simple motors.
 For a very reasonable cost.
 Size the transformer right and run as many motors as you want from one transformer.

-On the left an image from one of my videos.
+Here’s an image from one of my videos.
 The yellow thing next to the metal box is a homemade transformer.
 The box and the transformer start and run the vac with ease.

 Here are some examples of a good situation to use the transformer converter.

 The 10 hp vacuum cleaner is one.
 The cost of purchasing a 40 to 50 hp rotary just to run that makes no sense.
 The small transformer converter that I show in the above image starts and runs it just fine at the cost of a few hundred dollars compared to 4 or 5 thousand for the rotary.
 That vacuum is an extremely hard to start machine, a 55 hp rotary just barely got it running.
 During the years I used the vacuum cleaner, I found it very convenient to simply click a 60 amp breaker and the vac and transformer would be powered on together.
-I would vacuum and turn it off.
-Real simple.

 On my You Tube channel I show a ten horse air compressor running and also show the inside of the converter box.
 Think of what it would take to run this compressor on a rotary converter.
 You would need a 30 hp rotary to run it, and start it reliably.
 That’s a massive motor running all day for when the compressor needs to start.
 You are wasting electricity.
 Think of your shop situation and think of how many hours your air compressor runs in an eight hour day.
 Sometimes that might be only 30 minutes to an hour.

 My customers in the overseas countries had problems of skimpy, expensive electric systems, plus they had to double the line voltage.
 Those are the worst conditions for a hard to start load.
 They didn’t have the power to start a large rotary.
 I showed them how to build their own transformers to raise the voltage and start the motor with out the rotary.
-On the Ronk Industries page they mention the advantage of being able to raise the voltage with the transformer converter, in the same package, no extra transformer needed.